ponylang/pony-tutorial/docs/generics/generics-and-reference-capabilities.md

 --8<-- "generics-foo-with-any-val.pony::1"
 ```

-If the capability is left out of the type parameter then the generic class or function can accept any reference capability.
+To accept any reference capability, use `#any` as the capability on the constraint.
 This would look like:

 ```pony
 --8<-- "generics-and-reference-capabilities-explicit-constraint-and-default-capability.pony"